-Construction PMI in France averaged 45.74 points from 2013 until 2020, reaching an all time high of 58 points in February of 2018 and a record low of 3.80 points in April of 2020.
+Construction PMI in France averaged 45.70 points from 2013 until 2021, reaching an all time high of 58 points in February of 2018 and a record low of 3.80 points in April of 2020.
 This page provides - France Construction Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-France Construction PMI - values, historical data and charts - was last updated on January of 2021.
+France Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 Construction PMI in France is expected to be 53.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Construction PMI in France to stand at 53.40 in 12 months time.
 In the long-term, the France Construction PMI is projected to trend around 54.70 points in 2022 and 54.00 points in 2023, according to our econometric models.